Caribbean Arts with Lydia Perez and Yoruba 2

 Long ago in the 16th century when the people of Puerto Rico, the Creole of the island, were religiously deprived of the opportunity to worship due to geographic reasons, as well as having no physical presence of religious icons, the people had o find another outlet for their religious practices.
 In that time, wood carvings made to represent the different saints were creating by the folk artists of the town.
 These wood carvings, called "Santos" or Saints, were meant to be the focal point of their worship and give the people a physical connection with their faith.
 The artisans who created these carvings were then known as the "Santero".
 The santero initially create these beautifully hand painted "Santos de Palos, for personal, in home use, though later as their craft grew in popularity, he the made "Santos" for his neighbors trading them for money, goods, or services.
 This craft continued until 1898 when it came to a standstill followed by a decline due to the change of sovereignty.

 In Rhode Island we are celebrate the Saints of Puerto Rico with our WOOD CARVING PROJECT of Saints.
 Yidell Rivera and Lydia Perez, the apprenticeship and master Carlos Santiago, master in Saint Carving.
 The program started in February and ends in June 2016.
+An advanced program will start in June 2016 and end on July 2017.
 The project is part of the Southern New England Traditional Arts Apprenticeship Program.
 The program is a collaboration of a great partnership between The Puerto Rican Institute for Arts (PRIAA) and the Rhode Island Latino Arts (RILA).
 The program is funded by the National Endowment for the Arts and supported by the Connecticut Historical society, the Massachusetts Cultural Council and The Puerto Rican Institute for the Arts and Advocacy Inc.